 USCAP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 USCAP provides numerious live and enduring activities to assist in the education of pathologists and pathologists in training.

 USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements of Continuing Certification.
 The ABP CC program consists of four parts, which are described in greater detail under CC requirements:

 Diplomates must hold a valid, unrestricted medical license and meet the ABP's professionalism expectations.

 Diplomates must meet the ABP’s learning and self-assessment requirements.

 Part III: Assessment of Knowledge, Judgment, and Skills

-Diplomates must assess their pathology specific knowledge, judgment, and skills by passing a secure examination during every 10-year MOC cycle.
+Diplomates must assess their pathology specific knowledge, judgment, and skills by passing a secure examination during every 10-year CC cycle.

 Part IV: Improvement in Medical Practice